Iran's Khamenei blames outsiders for Middle East's woes

 “Takfiri” is a derogatory term for hardline Sunni Islamists, who accuse Shi‘ites and others of being infidels.

-Iranian officials, along with the Syrian government, have blamed Syrian rebels for last week’s apparent chemical weapons attack outside Damascus which killed hundreds of people.
+Iranian officials have warned of dire albeit unspecified consequences for the United States and its allies if they intervene in Syria in response to last week’s apparent chemical weapons attack outside Damascus which killed hundreds of people.

-Foreign Minister Mohammad Javad Zarif spoke to his Syrian counterpart on Monday, Iranian news agencies said, and condemned the use of chemical weapons by what he called terrorists.
-His spokesman also warned against Western military strikes on Syria.

-“At a time when the Syrian crisis is at a critical stage due to the use of chemical weapons by terrorists and the region needs peace and patience, talking about readiness to militarily attack Syria without the approval of the Security Council is a dangerous ... thing to do,” the state Press TV quoted Foreign Ministry spokesman Abbas Araqchi as saying.